wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.4.0 =
+- (25 May 2013) Updated to use Twitter REST API v1.1 - please note that after 11th June 2013 any version of ThinkTwit below 1.4.0 WILL NOT WORK due to changes in Twitter's API.
+You MUST follow the instructions in Installation in order to make ThinkTwit work with this new version - please read these before upgrading/installing!

 = 1.3.11 =
 - (30 Mar 2013) Modified "Live (uncached)" mode to clear out the cache so that it can be used to refresh your cache and fixed display of hashtags that was causing a search error in Twitter (if you are caching tweets please set to uncached to clear out the incorrect tweets and